Srđan Nogo: Parliamentarian (2016–20)

-Dveri contested the 2016 parliamentary election in an alliance with the Democratic Party of Serbia (Demokratska stranka Srbije, DSS); Nogo received the third position on their combined list and was elected when the list won thirteen mandates.
-The Serbian Progressive Party and its allies won a majority victory in the election, and Nogo served in opposition.
-During his time in parliament, he was a member of the committee on the rights of the child, a deputy member of the health and family committee and the committee on human and minority rights and gender equality, and a member of the parliamentary friendship groups with Belarus, China, Greece, Kazakhstan, and Russia.
+Dveri contested the 2016 parliamentary election in an alliance with the Democratic Party of Serbia (DSS).
+Nogo received the third position on their combined list and was elected when the list won thirteen mandates.
+The Serbian Progressive Party (SNS) and its allies won a majority victory in the election, and Dveri served in opposition.
+During his time in parliament, Nogo was a member of the committee on the rights of the child, a deputy member of the health and family committee and the committee on human and minority rights and gender equality, and a member of the parliamentary friendship groups with Belarus, China, Greece, Kazakhstan, and Russia.

-Nogo also received the fifth position on a combined DSS–Dveri list for the Savski Venac municipal assembly in the 2016 Serbian local elections, which took place concurrently with the parliamentary election.
+Nogo also received the fifth position on a combined DSS–Dveri list for the Savski Venac municipal assembly in the 2016 Serbian local elections, which were held concurrently with the parliamentary election.
 The list won two mandates, and he was not elected.

-Nogo served as chair of the Dveri organization in Belgrade during this period.
-The party contested the 2018 city assembly election in an alliance with the Enough Is Enough (Dosta je bilo, DJB) association, and Nogo appeared on their combined electoral list in the largely ceremonial 110th and final position.
-The list failed to win any seats, and Nogo was removed as chair shortly thereafter.
-He was also removed from the Dveri presidency in October 2018 after saying that Serbian prime minister Ana Brnabić should be hanged if she signed the Dublin Regulation on allowing asylum seekers into the country.
+Nogo was the leader of Dveri's Belgrade city board during this period.
+The party contested the 2018 city assembly election in an alliance with the Enough Is Enough (DJB) association, and Nogo appeared on their combined electoral list in the largely ceremonial 110th and final position.
+The list failed to win any seats.
+Nogo was removed as chair of the city board shortly thereafter.
+He was later removed from the Dveri presidency in October 2018 after saying that Serbian prime minister Ana Brnabić should be hanged if she signed the Dublin Regulation on allowing asylum seekers into the country.

-Along with several other opposition parties, Dveri began boycotting the national assembly and Serbia's electoral institutions in early 2019, accusing Aleksandar Vučić of undermining democracy in the country.
+Along with several other opposition parties, Dveri began boycotting the national assembly and Serbia's electoral institutions in early 2019, accusing Serbian president Aleksandar Vučić and the SNS of undermining democracy in the country.
 Party members, including Nogo, participated in various anti-government protests.

-Nogo was expelled from Dveri on 19 February 2019, after bringing a gimmick noose to a protest event (for the purpose, he said, of arguing that no-one in Serbia should kill themselves over matters such as corruption, taxes, and unemployment) and calling on the police to arrest him.
+Nogo was expelled from Dveri on 19 February 2019, after bringing a gimmick noose to a protest event and calling on the police to arrest him.
 Nogo said that his expulsion was illegal.
 This notwithstanding, he formally left the Dveri parliamentary group on 23 April 2019.